modelflat/zbl/README.md

 Those are the definition of "slow" at the time of writing. `mss` tops at 30-50 fps in a tight loop, `pyautogui` is even slower than that.
 Due to GPU accel which comes with D3D11, `zbl` captures at 500-700 fps - an order of magnitude faster, which allows a lot more time for the actual processing.

+## Why Rust for the native code part and not C++ / C#?

+I need it for the Rust project, hence it is in Rust.

 ## Credits